 Camp Cope is absolutely killing it at the moment.
 The Melbourne trio recently finished a tour for their debut self-titled album; which saw them play mostly to sold-out rooms.
 It has been a crazy old time for the 3 girls who are sure to have a busy rest of the year.
-We gave Camp Cope a disposable camera for the tour and had a quick chat to drummer, Sarah Thompson.
+We gave Camp Cope a disposable camera for the tour and had a quick chat with drummer, Sarah Thompson.

 So, you recently released your debut album which has been received really well on triple J and from everyone I have spoken to.
 You have also been playing sold out shows on the tour, does playing shows feel any different since the release?

-I definitely feels different in some ways.
+It definitely feels different in some ways.
 Like, people know all of the words now, sometimes better than us, which is really nice.
 The venues have gotten a lot bigger too.
 Apart from that though, we’re not doing anything any differently than we’ve always done.
 We play with bands we love and who are our friends.
 We choose venues that we love and are run by our friends.
 Its a great feeling to be able to sell out a show that we’ve put together ourselves.

 Has the attention been overwhelming at all?